www.ethanwiner.com - since 1997

 * Likewise, be organized in everything you do.
 If you promise to call someone back, do that when you said you would.

-* Buy a membership to a warehouse club such as Costco or BJ's.
+* Buy a membership at a warehouse club such as Costco.
 The first thing you'll realize is how overpriced most supermarkets are!

-* One of the dumbest things people buy is expensive jewelry because it has very little intrinsic value.
+* One of the dumbest things people buy is expensive jewelry because it has little intrinsic value.
 Nobody can tell the difference between a real diamond and a fake anyway - not even most jewelers.
-Yes, you could argue that jewelry is "worth" whatever people will pay for it.
-But look at what happened to the stock market.

-* If you have your own business, hire good people and pay them well.
+* If you own a business, hire good people and pay them well.
 Employees appreciate profit sharing, and that gives them an incentive to work hard and be loyal to your interests.
 Then let them do their thing and don't micro-manage.

 * Don't sweat the cost of small items, but watch for repeated purchases that add up over a year, like supermarket goods.
-Generic brands are generally just as good as the name brands, and are often made in the same factories!
+Generic brands can be just as good as the name brands, and they're often made in the same factories.

 * Finally, there's no fast track to becoming rich.
 Everyone who is successful had to work very hard to get there!
 And there's no need to be filthy rich anyway.
 Keeping your goals reasonable increases your chance of success enormously.